corrscope/corrscope/README.md

     - Per-channel on the right side
 1. Play or render to MP4/etc. video (requires ffmpeg)
     - Via toolbar or menu

+More help is available at the [help site](https://corrscope.github.io/corrscope/).

 ## Command-line Tutorial